cosmos/cosmos-sdk/docs/architecture/adr-75-v2.md

 H --> I[State Storage]
 H --> J[State Commitment]
 ```

+In the above diagram we do not mention runtime/v2 because it is the componend that is responsible for combining all the other components into a single application.

 > This section describes our response to these forces.
 It is stated in full
 > sentences, with active voice.
 "We will ..."